survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 To give you a simple example, instead of having *app.js* (100 kB), we could end up with *app.js* (10 kB) and *vendor.js* (90 kB).
 Now changes made to the application are cheap for the clients that have already used the application earlier.

 Caching comes with its own problems.
 One of those is cache invalidation.
-We'll discuss a potential approach related to that in the next part of this book.
+We'll discuss a potential approach related to that in the *Adding Hashes to Filenames* chapter.

 Bundle splitting isn't the only way out.
 In the next chapter we will discuss a more granular technique known as *code splitting* that allows us to load code on demand.